openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 +---------------------------------+--+-------------------------------+

-This form of import is recommended because it simplifies the reading and understanding of the source code.
+This form of import is recommended because it simplifies the reading and understanding of the source code, when all exported entites are prefixed with the name of the imported compilation unit.

 .. index::
    import binding